wliu88/UVD/README.md

 Tested on python3.9, ubuntu 18.04, cuda 11.3.

-Tested LIV + UVD.
+Tested LIV and DINOv2.
+DINOv2 doesn't need additional dependencies.
 For LIV, after installation, run the following code to fix torch
 ```bash
 # had to downgrade torch for my system that has cuda 11.3
 pip uninstall torch torchaudio torchvision